abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 > A functor between two categories (let's call them **A** and **B**) consists of a mapping that maps each *type* in **A** to a type in **B** and a mapping that maps each *function* between types in **A** to a function between types in **B** in a way that preserves the structure of the category.

-Note that all programming language types are actually in one category so all the functors used in programming are *endofunctors* (ones in which the input and output category is one and the same), but that doesn't make any difference in terms of this definition (you can also think of them as belonging to different categories if that's easier for you.)
+Note that all programming language types are actually in one category so all the functors used in programming are *endofunctors* (ones in which the source and target category is one and the same), but that doesn't make any difference in terms of this definition (you can also think of them as belonging to different categories if that's easier for you.)

 Type mapping
 ---